3 Lab 3: Working with vector attributes

 1. Categorized is for categorical, non-numeric variables (i.e. names, classes, etc.).
 Graduated is for continuous variables (i.e. quantities, measurements).

-2. No, because China, India and to a lesser extent the US have much larger population numbers than the rest, which biases the breakpoints.
+2. No, because China, India and to a lesser extent the US have much larger population numbers than the remaining countries, which biases the breakpoints.
 We will fix it in the next step.

-When you are mapping your own data, make sure you explore the different methods for calculating breakpoints, and also play with the number of classes.
+When you are mapping your own data, always explore the different methods for calculating breakpoints and the effect of picking different numbers of classes.
 You can see the full explanation of each Mode on the QGIS Documentation.

 3.4 Guided Exercise 3: Selections based on layer attributes